nicholaseager/nicholaseager.github.io/_posts/2022-12-19-mountain-hut-to-hut-hiking-in-italy.markdown

 Bivacco are small and not staffed, but quite nice nonetheless.
 They usually come with a few beds with thin mattresses and sometimes blankets and a wood-burning stove.
 Personally, I love Bivacco because they are usually off of the beaten path and very well-designed.
 If you're used to solo hiking and camping, this will feel like luxury to you.
 If you prefer to stay in hotels and don't like camping, I'd go for the rifugi.

 ### Others
-In addition to rifugi and bivvaco, you have Malga.
+In addition to rifugi and bivacco, you have Malga.
 These are homes that family usually stay at long term and offer you food but not a bed.
 There are also unmaintained simple stone buildings with no facilities (or even beds) scattered around the alps.
 These are useful for emergency situations.

 ## How do you book a mountain hut in Italy?